-Sub-programme: Coastal fish Monitoring Concepts table
+Sub-programme: Coastal fish

+Monitoring Concepts table

 Coastal fish monitoring is rather widespread in the Baltic Sea, and at present covers 34 of the total 42 'scale 3 HELCOM assessment units' (Monitoring figure 1).
-The current monitoring of piscivores has a good spatial coverage, covering all of the 34 assessment units.
-For cyprinids, the coverage of monitoring is less extensive (26 assessment units), partly due to the limited occurrence of the species group.
+The current monitoring where information on piscivores and cyprinds/mesopredators can be extracted to date is less extensive, covering 16 assessment units.